carolf32/hospital-appointments/README.md

 This is a Full Stack application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows patients to book appointments with doctors, doctors to manage their schedules, and administrators to oversee the entire system.
 The system also includes online payment integration and three levels of authentication.

 ## Technologies Used
-Frontend: React.js, React Router DOM, Axios, React Hook Form, React Icons, Tailwind CSS
+Frontend: React.js, React Router DOM, Axios, React Toastify, Tailwind CSS

 Backend: Node.js, Express.js, MongoDB, Mongoose

 Authentication: JWT (JSON Web Tokens)

-Validation: Zod

 Language: Javascript